 Groundhog

-The groundhog did hundreds in damage before I got fed up and bought a trap to rehome it.
-But after taking to Facebook to ask whether melon outperformed apple as bait, a group of concerned citizens drowned out my question with a remonstrative chorus of how rehoming the rodent was an act of colonialism.
+The groundhog did hundreds of dollars in damage before I got fed up and bought a trap to rehome it, but after taking to Facebook to ask whether melon outperformed apple as bait, a group of concerned citizens drowned out my question with a remonstrative chorus of how rehoming the rodent was an act of settler colonialism.

-Displacing the groundhog would guarantee its demise, I was warned.
+Displacing the groundhog would guarantee its harm, I was told.
 Released within two acres of an already-established groundhog, it would be forced to fight for territory or starve.
-Wasn’t the land behind my house its rightful home, as much as it was mine?
-Did I want the blood of an innocent animal on my hands?
+Was the land behind my house not its rightful home, as much as it was mine?
+Did I want the blood of an innocent animal on my hands, just so I could be a little more comfortable?

 The groundhog dug labyrinthine tunnels under my shed, displacing a foundation of crushed stone and growing fat on my gardens.
-I pushed chicken wire into the ground; it dug under it.
-I bought a gallon of coyote piss and sprinkled it around the garden beds, rolled a smoke bomb into its burrow, but nothing worked.
+I pushed chicken wire into the ground; it dug under.
+I sprinkled a gallon of coyote urine around the beds, rolled a smoke bomb into its burrow, blasted Metallica into the entrance hole.

-Frustrated by the amount of destruction it had caused in under a month, I messaged a guy I knew from Instagram, who was always posting about returning to his ancestral roots and food sovereignty.
-I’d seen pictures of him enjoying groundhog tacos, so I wrote to see if he’d like some more.
-He was in, he replied, and he would be there to harvest the groundhog as soon as I was ready.
+Frustrated by the amount of destruction it had caused in only a few months, I messaged a guy I knew from Facebook who was always posting about his journey to return to his ancestral roots.
+A journey inseparable, he argued, from establishing food sovereignty.
+I’d seen a picture of him at a picnic table eating tacos filled with groundhog meat, so I wrote to see if he’d like another meal.
+He was all in, he quickly replied.
+He’d be over to harvest the groundhog as soon as I was gave the word.

-An hour later, he pulled into my driveway and from the backseat of his car slid a long metal spear.
-The groundhog was trapped, so things would be easy, he assured.
-But up close, I noticed his spear was actually a picket salvaged from an old wrought iron gate.
-Is that gonna work?
-I asked, brows raised.
+Thirty minutes later, he parked in my driveway, and from the backseat of his car, pulled a long metal spear.
+The groundhog was trapped so things would be quick, he assured.
+Though he sounded confident, I couldn’t help but notice his spear wasn’t very sharp.
+Upon closer inspection, I realized it wasn’t a spear at all - it was a rusted picket pulled from a wrought iron gate.

-The tip is dull, he admitted, but I can’t discharge a firearm within city limits.
+The tip could be a little sharper, he shrugged, but I can’t discharge a firearm within city limits, so it will have to do.

-Thirty agonizing minutes later, when the groundhog finally stopped moving, I walked him back to his car.
-Tossing the body to the pavement, he leaned into the backseat of his car to grab a plastic bag when the groundhog lifted its head from the pavement and attempted to drag itself away.
+An hour later, the groundhog finally stopped moving.
+Tossing the body to the pavement, he leaned into the trunk of his car to grab a bag when the groundhog lifted its head from the pavement, making an agonizing attempt to drag itself away.
+It’s intestines, now on the outside of its body, left a dank smear of blood and shit a few inches long.

 Dude!
 I yelled, jumping backwards.
-What the fuck?!
+It’s not dead!

-I can’t believe this thing isn’t dead yet, he muttered, grabbing a mallet from the back seat of his car.
+I can’t believe this thing hasn’t given up yet, he muttered, grabbing a rubber mallet from the backseat.

 *

-Weeks later, when bloody incisors continued to gnaw at my sleep, I wrote to He Who Carries A Dull Spear.
+Weeks later, after yellow incisors continued to gnaw the edges of my sleep, I wrote to He Who Carries A Dull Spear.

-I feel horrible about how much the groundhog suffered, I wrote.
-I should have spoken up and I didn’t, so I’m writing to see if there’s a better way to harvest future groundhogs?
+I feel horrible about how much that groundhog suffered, I wrote to him.
+I should have said more, but I didn’t, and I feel horrible.
+I’m writing to ask if you think there’s a better way to harvest future groundhogs?
+Something quicker?
+More humane?

 His answer was curt.
-He recommended I consider what the groundhog’s death might have looked like had white men not extirpated native rattlesnakes and wolves.
-Consider what it would have looked like had the groundhog been slowly poisoned, or ripped to shreds by a pack of dogs.
-The animal had not been caged and pumped full of chemicals to make it fit for consumption in an “enslaved environment” - instead, it had lived a natural life and died a natural death at the hand of a natural predator.
+I should consider what the groundhog’s death might have looked like had white men not extirpated native rattlesnakes and wolves, consider what it would have looked like had the groundhog been slowly poisoned, or ripped to shreds by a pack of hungry dogs.
+The animal had not been caged and pumped full of chemicals to make it fit for consumption in an enslaved environment.
+Instead, it had lived a natural life and died a natural death at the hand of a natural predator.

 Attached to his message were photos of dark purple meat, vacuum-sealed, stacked neatly in a mini fridge.

 Sharpen your spear?
-I suggested, then snoozed him for 30 days.
+I suggested, then unfriended him.

 *